Is it Normal For My Air Conditioner to Turn On and Off?

 Dirty Air Filter

-Dirty air filters are one of the most common and easily remedied problems with ACs we see here in Hendersonville Tennessee.
+Dirty air filters are one of the most common and easily remedied problems with ACs we see.
 The dirty filters restrict airflow, which in turn causes so many problems, one of them being a frozen coil.
 This can cause your AC to malfunction and short cycle.
 Be sure to change your filters regularly to avoid any issues.

 An AC unit that’s too large for your home short cycles, because it cools your home too rapidly while it doesn’t dehumidify it properly.
 So it’ll shut down and start up frequently.
 You’ll more than likely also find that your home has hot and cold spots, and you’ll experience higher energy bills.
 If your AC is newly installed, talk to the technicians who installed it to see what they can do to help you.
 Call one of our qualified technicians to do a Manual J heat load calculation to determine the proper-sized unit for your home.